Cross-devspec/Cross-devspec/README.md

 # Cross-dev!

-Hello everyone!, Im creating
+Hello everyone!, Im creating<br>good Repositories

-good Repositories

 also i'm selling versions of some repo's